Vincent S. Perez: Early life and education

-Pérez entered the University of the Philippines and was active in extra-curricular activities, becoming national president of AIESEC Philippines, the national chapter of the international association of business and economics students.
+Pérez entered the University of the Philippines School of Economics and was active in extra-curricular activities, becoming national president of AIESEC Philippines, the national chapter of the international association of business and economics students.
 He graduated with a degree in Business Economics in 1980.

-After his college graduation, he took an AIESEC internship with the international department of New Jersey National Bank in Trenton New Jersey.
-Pérez then earned his MBA at the Wharton School of Business of the University of Pennsylvania in 1983, majoring in international finance.
+After his college graduation, he took an AIESEC internship with the international department of New Jersey National Bank in Trenton, New Jersey.
+In 1983, Pérez earned his MBA at the Wharton School of Business of the University of Pennsylvania majoring in international finance.

 Career

 Financial career

 Upon graduation from Wharton, he joined Mellon Bank's International Banking Department in Pittsburgh and completed their international credit training program.
 Pérez was assigned as a Latin American credit analyst and later as Mexico and Central America desk officer.
 In 1985, he joined Mellon's debt trading team, and was one of the early pioneers in emerging markets debt trading, focusing on Latin American and Philippine debt.